uchicago-sandlab/naturalbackdoors/README.md

 The [centrality_ablate.sh](scripts/centrality_ablate.sh) script contains a for loop to vary these parameters.

-The possible trigger/class sets identified by a particular set of graph parameters are dumped to a .json file in the data/<chosen dataset> folder.
+The possible trigger/class sets identified by a particular set of graph parameters are dumped to a .json file in the `data/<chosen dataset>` folder.

 ### (2) Trigger selection.

 You can select triggers through one of two methods.

 First, as mentioned in the previous section, you can use the `--interactive` mode of `main.py` to explore possible triggers and select a subset to train on.
-Interactive mode allows you to (1) list possible triggers identified by graph analysis (2) select a class you wish to poison and identify triggers that could do so and (3) identify the classes a specific trigger could poison.
+Interactive mode allows you to:

+1. List possible triggers identified by graph analysis
+2. Select a class you wish to poison and identify triggers that could do so
+3. Identify the classes a specific trigger could poison

 While interactive mode allows for easy high-level dataset exploration, it can be unwieldly when you just want to identify trigger/class sets for model training.
 To expedite this process, you can use the `select_trigs.ipynb` file in the `jupyter` folder.
 This will allow you to inspect the results from a particular .json file, filter for trigger/class sets satisfying certain criteria, and then print the information necessary (e.g. trigger/class IDs) for model training.